We have two major environmental concerns just now: our use of plastic and our sale of peat.

 Here’s what we’re doing about them.

-- To find an effective, sustainable alternative to the plastic wrap used on individual packs of briquettes.
+- Find an effective, sustainable alternative to the plastic wrap used on individual packs of briquettes.

-- To address the plastic wrap we use to protect the pallets on their journey to your home.
+- Address the plastic wrap we use to protect the pallets on their journey to your home.

-- To ensure that the plastic we do use is responsibly recycled
+- Ensure that the plastic we do use is responsibly recycled

 Individual Product Packaging

-The packs of briquettes we sell are all manufactured elsewhere, by the companies that produce the sawdust, and the briquettes arrive already wrapped in plastic.
+The packs of briquettes we sell are all manufactured elsewhere, by the companies that produce the sawdust.
+The briquettes arrive already wrapped in plastic.
 This is usually a shrink-wrap type plastic, which can be difficult to recycle in some areas.
-Discussions with producers about alternative means of packaging have not be fruitful, with most producers understandably prioritising the quality of the product and being unwilling to package them in a way which might expose them to our high levels of atmospheric humidity.
+Discussions with producers about alternative means of packaging have not been very fruitful, with most producers understandably prioritising the quality of the product and being unwilling to package them in a way which might expose them to our high levels of atmospheric humidity.
+We’re working on it.

 Working on Alternatives

-However, some of our suppliers have taken their environmental responsibility very seriously and have put in a huge amount of time and expense to try and develop a sustainable alternative to plastic packaging.
+Some of our suppliers have taken their environmental responsibility very seriously.
+They have put in a huge amount of time and expense to try and develop a sustainable alternative to plastic packaging.

 For the last two years, we’ve worked with one UK supplier to get the product into a cardboard box and at first it worked very well.
 However, the briquettes quickly start to swell as they are susceptible to the high atmospheric moisture we have in the UK, so they have had to try alternatives.
 This has included lining the cardboard bags with a thin, recyclable plastic, wrapping the exterior of the boxes in a thin, recyclable plastic (neither of which proved suitable), and using a heavy duty waxed cardboard.
-Unfortunately, none of these options have worked well enough to be rolled out fully, and they are still experimenting.
+Unfortunately, none of these options have worked well enough to be rolled out fully and they have had to go back to plastic.
+They are still experimenting.

 When we’re preparing your pallet for dispatch, we have to ensure that it is packaged in a way that gives it the best chance of arriving at your door in prime condition.
 To do this, we have to consider:

 - How the pallet is likely to be handled.
 Your pallet will be handled a lot on its journey.
-It will be lifted on and off lorries with a forklift, and moved around warehouses and yards, before finally being wheeled to your kerbside by a pallet truck.
+It will be lifted on and off lorries with a forklift and moved around warehouses and yards.
+Finally being wheeled to your kerbside by a pallet truck.
 Once it’s left our yard, it might well be handled by forklift drivers who are rushing or not quite as careful as they should be with someone else’s property.

 - Weather.
-While being moved on and off lorries, our pallets are inevitably exposed to the elements, which are not always kind in the UK.
+While being moved on and off lorries, our pallets are inevitably exposed to the British weather.
 They also have to survive potentially being left on the kerbside outside your house in the pouring rain.
+We also send products to islands, and sometimes have to be able to ensure they will survive ferry journeys.

 We prioritise ensuring the briquettes reach our customers in the best possible condition, so for now we use plastic straps and a plastic stretch wrap to secure the pallet.
 For the last two years, we’ve been attempting to replace the black stretch wrap with a compostable, or at least bio-degradable, alternative.
-This has been harder than we could ever have anticipated.
+This has been harder than we could ever have anticipated, and this year for the first time ever we have suffered losses to the pallets, where items have been stolen while en route to customers.
+This means we’re back to using black security wrap for now.

-The availability of compostable plastic alternatives is not good in the packaging industry yet, with only one supplier being able to provide a stretch wrap.
-This is a biodegradable wrap, which we’re currently testing but it’s not looking very hopeful, as it’s expensive, more difficult to use and has the added problem of requiring a different sort of disposal to the rest of our packaging, which we have no way of replacing with biodegradable alternatives, because there aren’t any available yet.
+The availability of compostable plastic alternatives is not good in the packaging industry yet.
+Only one supplier is able to provide a stretch wrap.
+This is a biodegradable wrap, which we’re currently testing but it’s not looking very hopeful.
+It’s expensive, more difficult to use and has the added problem of requiring a different sort of disposal to the rest of our packaging.
+We have no way of replacing with biodegradable alternatives, because there aren’t any available yet.

-We are now exploring providing our customers with a recycling service.
+We are now exploring providing our customers with a recycling service as part of our environmental responsibility..

 What we now plan to do is roll this out to our national customers as well.
-This won’t be a free service, but a small optional disposal charge will be available at checkout.
+This won’t be a free service.
+A small optional disposal charge will be available at checkout.
 Those customers who would like to return their plastics to us will be provided with a prepaid bag (made from the same recyclable plastic), which they can fill with the plastic they remove from our products.
-This is then returned to us, and we send it to Solway Recycling.
+Return it to us, and we send it to Solway Recycling.

 When we started the Wood Fuel Co-operative in 2011, we debated selling peat and did a poll of our members.
 They voted overwhelmingly for us to stock it, and were almost unanimously unconcerned with the environmental impacts of it.
-Last year, we revisited this in light of growing awareness of the unsustainability of peat and looked seriously at our books to work out if we could cut peat out of our product range, in line with our own personal feelings on the matter.
-However, our peat sales contribute the equivalent of our annual rent bill to our bottom line and as a very small business we simply cannot sustain this level of loss all at once.
+Last year, we revisited this in light of growing awareness of the unsustainability of peat and looked seriously at our books to work out if we could cut peat out of our product range.
+However, our peat sales contributed the equivalent of our annual rent bill to our bottom line.
+As a very small business we simply couldn’t sustain this level of loss all at once.
+However, we are pleased to say that in 2021, we completely phased out the sale of peat.

 What’s the problem with peat?

-Peat is natural product and has been used as a heating fuel for thousands of years.
-It is no longer just harvested by crofters cutting their own turf though – it’s commercially harvested in vast tracts, at a rate which far exceeds the 1mm per year it forms at.
-Commercial harvesting releases vast amounts of carbon
+Peat is a natural product.
+It has been used as a heating fuel for thousands of years.
+It is no longer just harvested by crofters cutting their own turf though.
+Commercially harvested in vast tracts, at a rate which far exceeds the 1mm per year at which it forms.
+Commercial harvesting releases vast amounts of carbon which has huge environmental implications.

 “When bogs are drained to harvest peat, or for any other use, such as agriculture, grazing, or forestry, exposure to oxygen jump-starts the decomposition of the stored organic matter, releasing carbon into the atmosphere.
 A 2013 study of Irish peatland carbon emissions, published in Irish Geography, found that each hectare of industrially drained and stripped peatland emits 2.1 tons of carbon per year—the equivalent of driving a car 30,000 kilometers.
 And that’s before the harvested peat is burned.”